axkeyz/water-dashboard/content/modals/about/_index.md

 ## Build notes & credits

 I always like to make a note of all the frameworks and references I use to build my websites.
+Tbh, I probably should've just built this with NPM and stuff, but CDN is still easiest with non-Gatsby and non-Gridsome static site builders.
+Besides, I didn't really need much Javascript overall in this project.

 The code is hosted at: https://github.com/axkeyz/water-dashboard